t3hije01/ChromaPick/README.md

 # ChromaPick (Color Picker Widget)

 **ChromaPick** is a lightweight and user-friendly application built with Electron.
-It allows users to pick colors, view their HEX values, and explore popular color palettes.
+It allows users to pick colors, view their HEX values, explore popular color palettes, toggle between light and dark modes, and save the last 10 used colors.
 This widget is perfect for designers, developers, and anyone working with colors.

 ---

 ## Features
 - **Color Picker**: Select colors and instantly view their HEX values.
 - **Popular Palettes**: Browse popular color palettes fetched from ColourLovers.
+- **Dark Mode**: Toggle between light and dark themes.
+- **Clipboard Copy**: Copy the selected color's HEX value to the clipboard.
 - **Customizable**: Easily modify the widget to suit your needs.
-- **Lightweight**: Minimal design with a focus on functionality.

 ---